-The American Black Bear, or Ursus americanus, is widely distributed throughout much of North America and the United States.
+The American Black Bear is a widely distributed North American mammal that holds spiritual significance for many different cultures.
 There are 16 subspecies of Ursus americanus and the total population in North America is thought to be between 600,00 and 900,000 bears, depending on your source.
 It is also believed that approximately 300,000 of those black bears reside within the United States borders.

 Different states in the U.S. contain varying populations of Black Bears while some states, like the ones listed below, don’t have breeding populations of Black Bears at all.
 Which brings us to the topic of this article, the U.S. states with Black Bear populations.
 In addition we’ll take a deeper dive and look at the estimated populations and ranges by state including what regions in these states they are more commonly seen.